Can You Die of a Broken Heart? — And Other Emotional Questions

 Patients with heart disease may find that participating in cardiac rehabilitation helps their emotional well-being and prevents depression.
 Likewise, depressed patients who exercise may lower their likelihood of heart attack and feel more optimistic in the process.

-Negative emotions cause blood pressure to rise, increase vascular reactivity and the likelihood of blood clots.
-That’s why such stressors can cause a heart attack in people who are vulnerable.
+“Negative emotions cause blood pressure to rise, increase vascular reactivity and the likelihood of blood clots,” explains Dr. Gillinov.
+“That’s why stressful emotions can trigger a heart attack in people who are vulnerable.”

 On the flip side, positive emotions can help people with heart disease live longer.
 People with strong social networks and close emotional ties to others have less heart disease and tend to fare better if they do develop heart disease.